 this album is made up of midnight recordings of sleepless atmospheric guitar pieces. it’s a lonely record, a bare and solemn peek into my songwriting. this record exudes the feeling of an overnight walk. a moonlit journey accompanied by a guitar and the occasional brief voice.

-the record i’m working on now is a mixture of more cerebral art rock, upbeat pop, jazz, and the lonely labyrinth pieces that are now present in my discography. as the record gets finished the world becomes clearer and clearer. more will come to light soon.
+Obsolete Technologies is a mixture of fun rock, upbeat pop, groovy satirical jams, and the lonely labyrinth pieces that are now present in my discography. this record is my best work, no question.

 stay for the open hand